Scholars in Alcohol Neurobiology Program

 Administration of the program will follow guidance provided in the 2019 NSF report on Women, Minorities and Persons with Disabilities (https://ncses.nsf.gov/pubs/ nsf19304/digest) as well as the recommendations of NIH (https://extramural-diversity. nih.gov/diversity-matters) and will be available to:

-For applicants meeting the above definitions of URM, additional priority will be given to Women and LGBTQIA+ individuals.
-Applicants with an expressed interest in alcohol neurobiology must (i) be actively considering careers in biomedical research; (ii) have completed their freshman year; and (iii) be in good academic standing, with a GPA of 3.0 or above.
-We expect to support at least 3 students per year, depending on availability of funds.
+Applicants meeting one or more of the eligibility criteria above with an expressed interest in alcohol neurobiology must (i) be actively considering careers in biomedical research; (ii) have completed their freshman year; and (iii) be in good academic standing, with a GPA of 3.0 or above.
+We expect to support 2 students per year, depending on availability of funds.